jabrell/euetsinfo/docs/index.md

 !!! warning "Under Active Development"
     This repository is currently in the development stage.
 Features, APIs, and overall architecture are subject to breaking changes without prior notice.

+If you're interested in the data produced by this repository, you can access them interactively using the [Bruegel ETS Tracker](https://ets.bruegel.org/).
+The source data can be downloaded from [Zenodo](https://zenodo.org/records/20509231)

 ## Acknowledgements

 This project originally began as a webpage, euets.info, to make the data more accessible to the public.
 With the creation of this repository, I have decided to stop maintaining the website.
-Fortunately, Bruegel now provides an excellent alternative with their Carbon Tracker, which is a fantastic tool for visualizing and exploring the data.
+Fortunately, Bruegel now provides an excellent alternative with their [Carbon Tracker](https://ets.bruegel.org/), which is a fantastic tool for visualizing and exploring the data.

 This project has greatly benefited from many ongoing discussions and contributions.
 I want to particularly thank Mirjam Kosch and Leonhard Stimpfle for their input.
 I am also grateful to Hannes Weigt and the University of Basel for providing the time and freedom to work on this project.
 Roberto Rossini provided input to the reverse geocoding for the EUETS installations.
 Thomas Mramor made the first version of the pipeline for the EEX auction data.